solo-system/solo-system.github.io/about.md

 Additionally, it was important that the device was:

-* inexpensive - so we don't care if it's dropped, stolen or trampled.
+* inexpensive - so we don't care if it's dropped, stolen or trampled
-* servicable in-situ - assume no access to customer service / returns.
+* servicable in-situ - assume no access to customer service / returns
-* availabe - components are available as widely as possible.
+* availabe - components are available as widely as possible
-* no configuration at point of installation (settings can be changed in the lab/office, and don't need to be set in the field).
+* no configuration at point of installation (settings can be changed in the lab/office, and don't need to be set in the field)
 * versatile (any microphone, any battery etc...)
 * affordable to projects, people and organisations of all sizes in all countries
-* modular: broken units can be repaired and maintained.
+* modular: broken units can be repaired and maintained
-* modifiable, tailorable, extensible - you can make changes to hardware and software to suit your needs.
+* modifiable, tailorable, extensible - you can make changes to hardware and software to suit your needs

 Although the Solo has been in use for a few years, it remans under active development to keep up with new hardware and software.